Patrick Zimny with Laila, Lark, and Sam

 What does the Bozeman School Board do?

 The BSD7 Board of Trustees sets policy, approves budgets, and makes decisions about curriculum, staffing, and facilities for Bozeman School District 7.
+Board meetings are open to the public.

 Email Patrick